Chapter 6: Ladies' Fashions

-“Thank you for staying up past your normal hours.
+“Thank you for staying open past your normal hours.
 If it wasn’t a delicate matter, I wouldn’t have asked.
 I do ask that you exercise discretion in dealing with my son.”

-Lily glanced at Galadin who flinched.
+Lily glanced at Galadin.
 “You mean your daughter?”

 The smile on Lily’s lips didn’t move.
 She gestured to the back room.
 “Why don’t we get you measured.
 Mindil?
 Please get the dame a bottle of the Kaber '32?
 I heard that she enjoys that vintage.”